pruizf/disco/README.md

 The **18th century** subcorpus is based on [texts](http://www.cervantesvirtual.com/obra-visor/sonetos-del-siglo-xviii--0/html/) from *Biblioteca Virtual Miguel de Cervantes*, prepared by Ramón García González in 2005.
 Besides, some texts come from [Wikisource](https://es.wikisource.org/w/index.php?title=Categor%C3%ADa:Sonetos).

-The **Golden Age subcorpus (15th-17th centuries)** is based on [texts](http://www.cervantesvirtual.com/obra-visor/sonetos-del-siglo-xv-al-xvii--0/html/) from *Biblioteca Virtual Miguel de Cervantes* prepared by Ramón García González in 2006.
+The **Golden Age** subcorpus **(15th-17th centuries)** is based on [texts](http://www.cervantesvirtual.com/obra-visor/sonetos-del-siglo-xv-al-xvii--0/html/) from *Biblioteca Virtual Miguel de Cervantes* prepared by Ramón García González in 2006.
 For this period, we chose mostly minor authors, thus complementing Navarro Colorado's (2015) Golden Age corpus, which focuses on canonical authors.

 Although overall in the corpus we deliberately included less canonical writers, less than 10% of the authors are female.
 An active search will be carried out to counteract this lack of diversity.

-**TABLE 1: Corpus data distribution per period, gender and primary continent of activity**<br>
+**TABLE 1: Corpus data distribution per period, author gender and primary continent of literary activity**<br>
 Numbers in parentheses indicate authors which were probably active in Europe.

 <table>